aKalisch/gosx-public-external/README.md

 Then locate the file by right click the executable and click on "Show in Finder"

 ## How to run:
-Open Terminal and the executable file to terminal.
+Open Terminal and drag the executable file to terminal.
 Make sure you put "sudo" in front of the filename.
-The Hack must run as run to work properly
+The Hack must run as root to work properly

 ## Features
  - Aimbot (Smooth, Hitbox, RCS, Visibility Check)